 (Before with stock thermostat housing)

-(Cut hose and Ktune Housing)
+(Cut hose and Swivel Thermostat Housing)

 With the main cooling hose attached connect the remaining hose next to the cylinder head on the black hard line.
-Also make sure at this time you re-install the screw you removed to drain the coolant near the front underside of the car.
+Also, make sure at this time you re-install the screw you removed to drain the coolant near the front underside of the car.
 Once this is done you can begin to put coolant in the car.

 Now you can start to install the exhaust system using the configuration you purchased.
 Many options are available here.
 Our customer chose the PPE header and PPE High Flow cat with a stock muffler.

 Put your wideband sensor in the hole closest to the header for a proper reading. ( Do not confuse it with a narrow band sensor)

 BLEEDING THE SYSTEM